 CHERRYFIELD, ME — July of this year marked the end of a remarkable Downeast housing program involving Downeast Community Partners, Mano en Mano, Sunrise Economic Council, The Community Caring Collaborative, and Maine Seacoast Mission.
 The five nonprofits were tasked with awarding $10K grants to Downeast residents to use either as down payment on a first home or for rehabilitation on an existing home.

-The opportunity for this housing assist to Downeast residents was through an equally remarkable anonymous $500K donation to “assist with housing issues Downeast,”, said Mission Housing Rehabilitation Manager Scott Shaw.
+The opportunity for this housing assist to Downeast residents was through an equally remarkable anonymous $500K donation to, as Mission Housing Rehabilitation Manager Scott Shaw explains, “assist with housing issues Downeast.”

-The five nonprofits agreed to turn $400K into forty housing grants worth $10K each., while reserving $100K for administering the Housing Barrier Removal Fund.
+The five nonprofits agreed to turn $400K into forty $10K housing grants, with $100K reserved for administering the Housing Barrier Removal Fund.

 Scott Shaw was part of the selection committee grading grant applications.
 He said, “Clients who received the down payment assistance were required to meet with financial coach Joe Connors through Downeast Community Partners.”
 Mano En Mano held the funds and hired Elan Gabel-Richards to facilitate the process.

 Grant application responses were graded in three areas:

 - Feasibility – How likely is the applicant to reach their goal in one year?